Published By Janet Gershen-Siegel at December 20th, 2018

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, progress to the retail credit tier.
-These are companies like Office Depot and Staples.
-These companies are more likely to have items you need.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, progress to retail credit.

 Use the small business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
-Then move to the fleet credit tier.
+Are there more accounts reporting?
+Then move to fleet credit.
 These are businesses such as BP and Conoco.
 Use this credit to purchase fuel, and to fix and maintain vehicles.
 Make certain to apply using the company’s EIN.

 Have you been sensibly managing the credit you’ve up to this point?
-Then progress to the cash credit tier.
+Then progress to more universal cash credit.
 These are businesses like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are service providers like Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are usually MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are doable.
+If you have more trade accounts reporting, then these are doable.

 Know what is happening with your credit.
 Make sure it is being reported and take care of any mistakes as soon as possible.
-Get in the habit of taking a look at credit reports and digging into the particulars, and not just the scores.
+Get in the habit of taking a look at credit reports.
+Dig into the particulars, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/monitoring.
+We can help you monitor business credit at Experian and D&B for a lot less than it would cost at the CRAs.
 Update the relevant information if there are mistakes or the data is incomplete.